DunfrundB/github-slideshow/_posts/0000-01-02-DunfrundB.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Walking through GitHub functionality, check back soon!
-Use the left arrow to go back!
+"Walking through GitHub functionality, check back soon!" -Future Leader Use the left arrow to go back!